jstenar/jsarray/readme.txt

 repeated measurements, two of the dimensions could be matrix dimensions.

 To encode this information a new tuple has been added along the regular shape tuple.
-In this implementation we call this *info*.
+In this implementation we call the attribute storing this tuple *info*.
 Each element in the info tuple is an instance of a Dim class, the Dim object contains the name, data, unit and outputformat (format string to store format string for default formatting of the data).

 The Dim object is supposed to be frozen so it can be used as a dictionary key.